Frequently Asked Questions

 We focus on medication management, but can do supportive therapy and offer suggestions through our appointments.
 We highly recommend that everyone who takes psychiatric medication also has a therapist.
 We have many recommendations and referrals if needed.

 No, the department of developmental disabilities does not accept a diagnosis of autism by nurse practitioners in the state of Arizona.
-Developmental pediatricians and psychiatrists are the best option for autism diagnoses, while psychologists are the best option for diagnosing learning disabilities or dyslexia.
-However, I have extensive experience with medication management with kids who have autism and/or delays.
+Developmental pediatricians, psychologists and psychiatrists are the best option for autism diagnoses, while psychologists are the best option for diagnosing learning disabilities or dyslexia.
+However, we have extensive experience with medication management with kids who have autism and/or delays.

 Yes!
 If needed we can work on a safe treatment plan and review all of the possible risks and benefits of starting or continuing pharmacological treatment throughout your pregnancy.
 Two to five weeks after giving birth is the riskiest time to develop a mood disorder, so we will be able to monitor you through this period as well.